Aylesford

 Aylesford is a village and civil parish on the River Medway in Kent, England, 4 mi northwest of Maidstone.

 Originally a small riverside settlement, the old village comprises around 60 houses, many of which were formerly shops.
-Two pubs, a village shop and other amenities including a hairdresser, estate agent, two restaurants, a chiropodist and a coffee shop are located on the high street.
+Two pubs, a village shop and other amenities are located on the high street.
 Aylesford's current population is around 5,000.

 The Parish of Aylesford covers more than 7 sqmi, stretching north to Rochester Airport estate and south to Barming, and has a total population of over 10,000 (as of 2011), with the main settlements at Aylesford, Eccles, Blue Bell Hill and (part of) Walderslade.

-Aylesford Newsprint was a long-established major employer in the area and was the largest paper recycling factory in Europe, manufacturing newsprint for the newspaper industry.
-In 2015, Aylesford Paper Mill, as it was known by local residents, was closed down and stripped of all its assets.
+Aylesford Newsprint was a major employer in the area and the largest paper recycling factory in Europe, manufacturing newsprint.
+It closed in 2015.